r0w4n/cs-pension/README.md

 # Assumptions
 ## State Pension
-The state pension provided assumes that you are intitled to the full state pension and which is currently £9660 per annum.
+The state pension provided assumes that you are entitled to the full state pension and which is currently £9660 per annum.

 # Limitation
 ## Whole years